 - The Point of No Return – An extreme body slide that is ten stories up, 5 seconds down, at Noah’s Ark.

-- Scorpion’s Tail – A scream-inducing trap door drop onto this ten-story body slide will send you plummeting 400 feet.
+- Scorpion’s Tail – A scream-inducing trap door drop onto this ten-story body slide will send you plummeting 400 feet at Noah's Ark.
 We'd say hold on tight if you weren't freefalling with nothing to cling to down the nation's first near-vertical looping water slide!